-China’s New National IP Rights Strategy Puts IP On Its Political Agenda26/06/2008 by Jia Hepeng for Intellectual Property Watch 1 CommentShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)IP-Watch is a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
+China’s New National IP Rights Strategy Puts IP On Its Political Agenda26/06/2008 by Jia Hepeng for Intellectual Property Watch 1 CommentShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)IP-Watch is a non-profit independent news service, and depends on subscriptions.
 To access all of our content, please subscribe now.
-You also have the opportunity to offer additional support to your subscription, or to donate.By Jia Hepeng for Intellectual Property Watch BEIJING – With a newly revealed national strategy on intellectual property rights, China has vowed to place intellectual property in the centre of its political agenda.The outline of the national IP strategy was enacted on 5 June by the State Council, China’s cabinet.
+You may also offer additional support with your subscription, or donate.By Jia Hepeng for Intellectual Property Watch BEIJING – With a newly revealed national strategy on intellectual property rights, China has vowed to place intellectual property in the centre of its political agenda.The outline of the national IP strategy was enacted on 5 June by the State Council, China’s cabinet.
 It will be followed by more than 20 strategic tasks to be implemented by different government ministries, ranging from amending existing laws to enhancing the juridical powers of the government departments related to IP enforcement.The long-term goal, the document states, is to develop China into “a nation with an internationally top level of creating, using, protecting and managing IPRs by 2020.”In the short run, according to the strategy, the number of patents owned by Chinese citizens should become among the highest in the world, and the weight of industries whose essential underlying IP rights belong to China should increase dramatically as part of the national economy in the coming five years.Although China has been recorded as the world’s top three nations in terms of patent filings, most of its invention patents – the most important among all patents as they cover true innovations – are owned by foreign companies operating in the country.Statistics of the State Intellectual Property Office (SIPO) show that in 2007, among the 67,948 invention patents issued by the office, 53 percent were filed by foreign individuals or companies.In order to reach the goal in creating and managing IP rights, the national strategy vows to revise laws on patent, trademarks and copyrights in a timely fashion.SIPO officials say that the amended patent law will be submitted to the legislature for approval within this year.
 Revisions of the law of trademarks and the law of copyrights are ongoing.According to SIPO head Tian Lipu, the previous patent laws are focused on protection, but new legal amendments will stress how to effectively use patents, how to share benefits from them and how to avoid patent abuses, though concrete articles are still unavailable.Sun Guorui, an intellectual property law professor at Beijing-based Beihang University, said compared with concrete IPR laws, the national strategy will mobilise various government departments and research organisations to advance IPR governance in the country.“In a big country like China, the most effective policy is to mobilise hierarchic officials from the top leaders, and the strategy plays this role,” he said.For example, he explained, when Ministry of Science and Technology (MOST) leaders are making policies for giving awards and promotions to top researchers, the number of patents produced by researchers could become one of the indicators to evaluate their scientific outputs instead of simply the high impact papers.Sun added that by calling for intensifying of juridical and administrative protection of IP rights, the strategy also hints at an increase of the power of IP enforcement agencies such as SIPO and increase the number of IP sections at various courts.
 So far, only courts in metropolises like Beijing and Shanghai have specialised IP sections.This was echoed by a leading researcher at the Chinese Academy of Strategic Research on S&T Development, a think tank of MOST, who refused to be identified.“Despite various IPR laws, some scientists still think filing patents are irrelevant to them and simply ignore this, but if IP issues become an integral part of science policies, they would pay importance,” said the researcher, who added that if the strategy is effectively implemented, the research policies could become more operable in terms of patent filing and management.Lewis Ho, China representative of the Shanghai branch of the British law firm Simmons & Simmons, welcomes the strategy as a way to boost IPR law enforcement.According to Ho, the review of the World Trade Organisation (WTO) for China’s five-year WTO membership performance in 2007 confirmed that China has made progress in its legislative efforts in promoting IPR, but blamed law enforcement for being far from satisfactory.“Enacting a law cannot ensure effective enforcement, so I think the newly revealed strategy could improve this aspect by pushing the government agencies to take actions,” Ho said.But he cautioned, “The effect of the strategy will rely on concrete measures by the different Chinese ministries and departments in their follow-up moves.”Jia Hepeng may be reached at firstname.lastname@example.org.Share this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Related"China’s New National IP Rights Strategy Puts IP On Its Political Agenda" by Intellectual Property Watch is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.